 I am not going to downplay the simple fact that the world can be a dangerous place but this type of crime on the Camino is extremely rare.

 The Camino Is Safe

-Last year (2018) when we walked the Camino, we were astounded by the number of women who were doing it alone.
+When we walked the Camino in 2018, we were astounded by the number of women who were doing it alone.
 This group of women ranged in age from 18 to 70.
 For the most part, they were in good shape, determined and aware of their surroundings.
-One Irish school teacher in her 60s, Theresa, politely asked my wife and me if she could tag along on the section from Zubiri to Pamplona.
-She told us her friend was already in Pamplona waiting for her.
-We readily accepted and spent a very pleasant time with her.
+Theresa, an Irish school teacher in her 60s, politely requested if she could tag along with us on the section from Zubiri to Pamplona.
+She told us her friend was already waiting for her in Pamplona.
+We readily accepted and spent a very pleasant time getting to know her.
 I thought her decision to travel with us made good sense.
-She was not alone, we encountered a Colombia girl who joined a Venezuelan couple for several days and a Chinese-American woman who tagged along with a pair of British pilgrims.
+She was not alone; we encountered a Colombia girl who joined a Venezuelan couple for several days and a Chinese American woman who tagged along with a pair of British pilgrims.

 As a former law enforcement officer, I also noticed a subtle police presence along the Camino and found it reassuring.

 It is unlikely you will walk alone for long unless you choose to do so.
 It is natural to meet other hikers during meals and on the road thus forming a “Camino family.”